raesene/test_libs/README.md

 # test_libs
-Some Test Libraries.
-Do Not Install them, they will likely do bad things to your system :)

-Seriously don't install these here or on the package sites, it's not a good idea
+Some test Libraries for a presentation on development security.

+These are likely (depending on what I'm testing) to do bad things to systems that they are installed on .

+So don't install them, really.

+For more information about why these exist please see http://raesene.github.io/blog/2015/03/01/software-library-repositories-and-security/

+Any questions, just ask me

+twitter - @raesene
+email - rorym@mccune.org.uk